6 Ways Interactive Content Can Power Your Social Media Marketing

 #4 Optimize your Facebook messenger

 As per Facebook data, more than 2 billion messages (people-initiated and automated) get shared between businesses and people every month!
-Moreover, 56% people prefer messaging over calling the customer care.
-The question now is: are you making the best use of FB messenger?
+Moreover, 56% of people prefer messaging over calling customer care.
+The question now is: are you making the best use of FB messenger for your social media marketing?
 If not, then you should immediately enable messaging for your business page and spice up your initial conversation with the help of quizzes and calculators!

-If you’re running short of calculator and quiz ideas, you should definitely give our Idea Generator tool a try!
+If you’re running short of calculator and quiz ideas for boosting social media marketing, you should definitely give our Idea Generator tool a try!

-b.
-Use instant replies: What is the first thing you do when you meet someone?
+What is the first thing you do when you meet someone?
 You greet each other, right?
 Thanks to technology, you can do the same on your Facebook business page through instant replies.
-Instant replies are messages that automatically get sent as a first response to an incoming message.
-Even though it’s an auto-response, It not only helps you set the tone for your future interaction, but also lets your prospects know how soon to expect your reply.
+Instant replies are messages that automatically get sent as the first response to an incoming message.
+Even though it’s an auto-response, It not only helps you set the tone for your future interaction but also lets your prospects know how soon to expect your reply.